Grant Marsh: Later career

 After 1876, Marsh continued to work on the Missouri River.
-Late in 1877, he left the Coulson Packet Co., and in the spring of 1878, signed on with Joseph Leighton and Walter B. Jordan, who were Indian traders at Fort Buford, North Dakota Territory.
+Late in 1877, he left the Coulson Packet Company, and in the spring of 1878 signed on with Joseph Leighton and Walter B. Jordan, who were Indian traders at Fort Buford, Dakota Territory.
 The traders wanted to get into the transport business, and they had purchased a steamboat that was being constructed in the Pittsburgh boat yards, the F.Y.
 Batchelor.
 Marsh traveled to Pittsburgh and brought the boat to the Dakota Territory.
-In 1878, 1879, 1880 and 1881 he piloted the F.Y.
-Batchelor up the Missouri and then up the Yellowstone bringing supplies to Fort Keogh (near present-day Miles City, Montana) and Fort.
-Custer (near present-day Hardin, Montana).
+In 1878, 1879, 1880, and 1881, he piloted the F.Y.
+Batchelor up the Missouri and then up the Yellowstone, bringing supplies to Fort Keogh (near present-day Miles City, Montana) and Fort Custer (near present-day Hardin, Montana).Way, Frederick, Jr. Way's Packet Directory, 1848-1983, p.
+159, Ohio University, Athens, Ohio, 1983.
+ISBN 0-8214-0694-9.

-In August 1878, Marsh set another steamboat speed record, when he piloted the Batchelor from Bismarck to Fort Buford, a distance of 307 miles in 55 hours and 25 minutes.
-This established a new speed record for upstream steamboat travel on the Missouri and Yellowstone Rivers.
+In August 1878, Marsh set another steamboat speed record when he piloted the Batchelor upstream from Bismarck to Fort Buford, a distance of 307 miles, in 55 hours and 25 minutes.
+This established a new speed record for upstream steamboat travel on the Missouri and Yellowstone Rivers."Notes", Bismarck Tribune, November 14, 1879, P. 1, Bismarck, North Dakota.

 In 1879, Marsh purchased a ferry boat, the Andrew S. Bennett, which was in service between Bismarck and Mandan on the Missouri River.
 He hired a pilot to operate the ferry while he continued to pilot the F.Y.
-Batchelor on the Missouri and Yellowstone River.
+Batchelor on the Missouri and Yellowstone."Bismarck Champion 8", Sioux City Journal, April 12, 1879, p.
+3, Sioux City, Iowa.Way, Frederick, Jr. Way's Packet Directory, 1848-1983, p.
+22, Ohio University, Athens, Ohio, 1983.
+ISBN 0-8214-0694-9.

-In 1881 and 1882, the Northern Pacific Railroad built west from Bismarck, Dakota Territory, to the Yellowstone River valley, and then up the valley and over the continental divide.
+In 1881 and 1882, the Northern Pacific Railway built west from Bismarck to the Yellowstone River valley, and then up the valley and over the continental divide.
 This ended riverboat traffic on the Yellowstone River.

-In 1882 Marsh purchased his own riverboat, the W.J.
-Behan and continued to haul freight and passengers on the Missouri River out of Bismarck.
+In 1882, Marsh purchased his own riverboat, the W.J.
+Behan, and continued to haul freight and passengers on the Missouri River out of Bismarck.
 In 1882 the Sioux Chief Sitting Bull returned from Canada where he had sought refuge in 1877 following the Battle of the Little Bighorn.
-He surrendered to the Army at Fort Randal with his remaining followers.
+He surrendered to the Army at Fort Randall with his remaining followers.
 In late April 1883, Marsh accepted an assignment to take the W.J.
-Behan up the Missouri to Fort Randal and transport Sitting Bull downstream to the Standing Rock Reservation.
+Behan up the Missouri to Fort Randall and transport Sitting Bull downstream to the Standing Rock Reservation."From Daily of 6th", Bismarck Tribune, June 9, 1882, p.
+5, Bismarck, North Dakota.Way, Frederick, Jr. Way's Packet Directory, 1848-1983, p.
+475, Ohio University, Athens, Ohio, 1983.
+ISBN 0-8214-0694-9.